nmm131/cp4waiops-accelerator/README.md

 # CP4WAIOPS Accelerator

+NOTE: Logic to automatically check the name of the cluster for 'fyre.ibm.com' or 'appdomain.cloud' and determine the StorageClass has been removed.
+Instead, set the STORAGE_CLASS_BLOCK AND STORAGE_CLASS_FILE variables' values.

 ## When testing scripts locally
 Run NIKH script's from the `./aiops-install-ansible` folder
 ## When testing scripts remotely